Asterics2020-Obelics/School2017/README.md

 # Recommendation for Python install <a name="python"></a>

-You must install Python 3.6 and a few python libraries.
+You must install Python 3.6 and a few Python libraries.
 The recommended way to do so is to use [Anaconda](https://www.continuum.io/downloads).
 The procedures described bellow will help you install what is needed for the school.